vincenzoarico/FFmpeg-HTTP-Streamer/README.md

 Open this URL in a player like VLC: http://<yourPrivateIP>:<port>/stream.m3u8
 ```

-1. Open a media player that supports HLS streams (like VLC, IINA, mpv).
+1. Open a media player (like VLC, IINA, mpv).
 2. Find the "Open Network Stream" option (or similar).
 3. Paste the URL provided by the script.

+## How Automatic Transcoding works

+The **--transcode** flag in the command activates the transcoding.

+Running it with the --transcode flag, if your video isn't in H.264/AAC format, the script will append a new video/audio track and transcode it in H.264/AAC format for optimal streaming compatibility.
+It never deletes already existing video/audio tracks.

 ## Supported Video Formats

 The script supports common video formats, including:
 - MP4, MKV, AVI, MOV, FLV, WMV
 - WebM, MPEG, MPG, 3GP, M4V, DivX

-**Automatic Transcoding**: If your video isn't in H.264/AAC format, the script will automatically transcode it for optimal streaming compatibility.

 ## Troubleshooting